baou9/SUNQ-Fusion-Solar-API/README.md

 All outbound FusionSolar traffic is routed through the proxy defined in `MA_PROXY`.

+## CORS allowlist

+The backend only responds to origins listed in the comma-separated `CORS_ORIGINS` variable.
+Requests from origins not on this list are rejected with `403 origin_not_allowed`.
+If `CORS_ORIGINS` is unset, the single value in `FRONTEND_ORIGIN` is used instead.

 ## Authentication and retries

 The backend logs in to FusionSolar using credentials stored in env vars and retries once if the session expires.